guillermo-carrasco/PyConSweden2015/README.md

 [The first part...]

-The second part will contrast the different aspects of dealing with end users without extensive data science background.
-The focus will be on our in-house developed Flask server for delivering results and a command line tool used to generate QC metrics reports.
+The second part will contrast with different aspects of dealing with end users without extensive data science background.
+The focus will be on our in-house developed Flask website for delivering results and a command line tool used to generate QC metrics reports.

 ### Audience